Waiver of Premium Rider: Definition, Benefits, Cost and Recommendations

 Medical disabilities:

-• Loss of limbs or mobility
+• Lost limbs or mobility

-• Blindness or significant vision loss
+• Blindness or major vision loss

 • Hearing loss or deafness

-• Mental health conditions affecting work capacity
+• Mental health conditions that prevent you from working

-• Cancer requiring extensive treatment
+• Cancer needing extensive treatment

 • Heart conditions

-• Neurological disorders (stroke, Parkinson's disease, epilepsy)
+• Neurological disorders like stroke, Parkinson's disease or epilepsy

 • Diabetes with serious complications